RotemMayo/NAF/README.md

         cd external_maf/datasets/data/lhc
         sh lhc_download.sh

-## Congratulations

 Thats it you're done!

+## Running

 When running the files make sure to activate the env and updating the repository:

         cd <project_directory>
         git pull
         conda activate NAF
+        python maf_experiments

 If you wish to have a different name for the venv simply change the name in the first line of the file.